parthian-sterlet/gromosega/README.md

 GA obtains for these input data the list of motif groups ranked by pAUPRC accuracy, each group includes exactly M motifs, M < Mtot.

 GA output data:
 - a list of elite (top-scored) ME motif groups ranked in the descending order of their pAUPRC recognition accuracy.
-For the group of one motifs (single motifs), the elite includes all motifs of the input library, otherwise, the default size of elite is 100 motifs.
+For the group of one motifs (single motifs), the elite includes all motifs of the input library, otherwise, the default size of the elite is 100 motifs.
-- a list of PR curves for elite motif groups, the list is also ranked in the descending order of the pAUPRC values;
+- a list of PR curves for ME motif groups, the list is also ranked in the descending order of the pAUPRC values;
-- internal structure of motif groups, a list of triangle matrices for elite motif groups, computed separately for positive and negative sequence sets, each matrix contains M x (M - 1) / 2 Pearson's correlation coefficients for various pairs of -Log<sub>10</sub>(ERR) vectors representing separate motifs of the same group, the list these matrices is also ranked in the descending order of the pAUPRC values of motif groups;
+- internal structure of motif groups, a list of triangle matrices for ME motif groups, computed separately for positive and negative sequence sets, each matrix contains M x (M - 1) / 2 Pearson's correlation coefficients for various pairs of -Log<sub>10</sub>(ERR) vectors representing separate motifs of the same group, the list of matrices is ranked in the descending order of the pAUPRC values;
 - external structure of motif groups, two triangle matrices for all elite motifs computed separately for positive and negative sequence sets, each matrix contains ME x (ME - 1) / 2 Pearson's correlation coefficients for various pairs of -Log<sub>10</sub>(ERR) vectors representing the elite groups.

 # Source code and command line arguments